open-data/oc_search/README.md

 # Overview

-OCS is made of 3 components:
+OCSS is made of 3 components:

 1. A relational database like SQLite or PostgreSQL that stores the search definitions
 2. The Django-based web application that provides the search and administration web interface